-After the 1994 Northridge earthquake near San Diego, the County of Los Angeles instituted a requirement for homes to have automatic gas shutoff valves.
+After the 1994 Northridge earthquake that shook the San Fernando Valley, the County of Los Angeles instituted a requirement for homes to have automatic gas shutoff valves.
 Los Angeles is now working on the ability to quickly turn off city-owned gas lines and other critical facilities if an earthquake is imminent, Brandenberg said.

 "If we can prevent those things from having the damage result in adverse consequences, that could be a real benefit of early warning," he said.

 The Los Angeles Department of Water and Power is also replacing some of its big water lines with high-tech, ductile iron pipes that can safeguard underground water distribution in the case of an earthquake.